biggproject/biggdocs/ReinforcementLearning/FlexibilityIdentification.md

 This page provides the detailed overview of the thermal model used for space heating.
 For details about implementation of related functions please visit [thermal Model](../ReinforcementLearning/ThermalModel.md).

 # :card_file_box: Heating system
-Space heating in domestic households can be achieved using water heating systems that can be used for space heating and/orproviding domestic hot water.
+Space heating in domestic households can be achieved using water heating systems that can be used for space heating and/or providing domestic hot water.
 A typical water heating system consists  of  a  radiator and  a  boiler  which  is  used  to  heat  the water.
 Heating  water  circulates  inside  radiator  and  delivers  a heat through surface layer.
 Externally, the radiator is in contact with the air in the room, which is warmed-up.
 Following figure shows a simplified version of the space heating system.
 Heated water leaves  the boiler  at  boiler  outlet  temperature  (T<sub>o</sub>)  and  cold water  enters  the  boiler  at boiler  inlet  temperature  (T<sub>i</sub>).
-Theuser requests a room temperature (i.e., Room temperature set point (T<sub>r</sub><sup>s</sup>))
+The user requests a room temperature (i.e., Room temperature set point (T<sub>r</sub><sup>s</sup>)).
+The temperature of buildings' thermal mass and outside air is given by T<sub>b</sub> and T<sub>a</sub>.

 <img src="../figures/Flexibility/House.png" alt="nested_cv" width="300">